The Young Americans

 The Young Americans is a non-profit organization and performing group based in Southern California.
 First founded in 1962 by Milton C. Anderson, the group was credited with being the first show choir in America, mixing choreography with choral singing.
 While experiencing national television exposure early on, The Young Americans later taught music to students in the United States and other parts of the world as advocates of music education in their International Music Outreach Tours.
-The group currently has approximately 50 active members between the ages of 18 and 28, from many US states and several other countries.
+The group currently has approximately 50 active members between the ages of 18 and 28 from the United States and other countries.